WojciechMatuszewski/programming-notes/web/css/css.md

 #### Empty grid cells

-You can define "gaps" in the grid areas via `...`.
+You can define "gaps" in the grid areas by _dots_.

+You can either have one or multiple dots assigned as an "empty" cell.
+In the example below, I'm using three dots, but nothing stops me from using one or two or four dots or any other number of dots to denote empty space.

 ```css
 .element {